-Note: See also TL- G 35 - Inspection and maintenance of electrical equipment installed in hazardous areas.
+Note: See also TL-G 120 Survey of electrical equipment installed in hazardous areas on tankers.

 4.4 Miscellaneous

 The instrumentation and safety systems for burning cargo as fuel are to be examined in accordance with the requirements of Z16.4.2.1.